NBISweden/module-rstudio-intro-dm-practices/_episodes/01-introduction.md

 the plots we will generate.
 RStudio can also be used for other things (e.g., version control, developing packages, writing Shiny apps).
-Version control will be introduced later on, but packages and Shiny apps will not be covered during the workshop.
+Version control will be introduced later on, but packages and Shiny apps will not be covered during this workshop.

 [![RStudio interface screenshot.
 Clockwise from top left: Source, Environment/History, Files/Plots/Packages/Help/Viewer,